Artlink has supported Gail Keating, a retired teacher to publish two new books about what her autistic pupils taught her.

 I support someone who loves the movement of trains – where can we go?

-Supported by JP Morgan Chase and Midlothian Council
+Supported by JP Morgan Chase, National Lottery Year of the Young Person and Midlothian Council

 Join us at the launch of The Ripple Effect – a research project that explored new forms of collaborative arts practice that positively impact on the lives of people with profound and multiple learning disabilities and their care-workers.